ComputeCanada/hss-series/content/photo.md

   alternative, providing no-cost compute allocations for researchers and offering support from technical staff interested in and familiar with humanities computing needs.
-This workshop will introduce participants to XSEDE, and proceed through a hands-on tutorials on research methods that benefit from the additional compute power provided by this infrastructures, specifically photogrammetry using PhotoScan.
+This workshop will introduce participants to XSEDE, and proceed through a hands-on tutorials on research methods that benefit from the additional compute power provided by this infrastructures, specifically photogrammetry using Metashape.

 ---